 Biology, the study of life, is not limited to a single topic but actually involves several aspects like structure and function, behavior, name, applications, etc.

+The father of biology is Aristotle.
 Here are the fathers of biology in various sub-disciplines of biology.

 Table of Contents